hocachoc/hocachoc.github.io/docs/projects/posts/terraform-state-management-a-practical-guide-with-real-world-scenarios.md

 The state file is a JSON file that stores information about your infrastructure.
 It includes resource IDs, attributes, and dependencies.
 It's like a detailed inventory of your digital assets.

-Here's a simplified example of what a state file might look like:
+Here's an example (EC2 instance and SSH security group) of what a state file might look like:

 ```json linenums="1" title="terraform.tfstate"
 {